rajivshah3/documentation/contributing/0.1/documentation/style-guide.md

 ## Punctuation

 - Always use a capital letter after colons
-- Always use an oxford comma (comma before and in a list, for example 'The Mainnet, Devnet, and Spamnet')
+- Always use an oxford comma (comma before and in a list, for example 'The JavaScript, Python, and C client libraries')
 - Don't use periods at the end of single sentence lists.
 Use periods only when list items consists of more than one sentence

 ## Article titles